c0d-0x/cruxpass/README.md

 ## Contributing

 Contributions are welcome!
-Please open issues or submit pull requests to help improve cruxpass.
+You can open an issues or submit pull requests to help improve cruxpass.

 ## License